intel/rohd-hcl/doc/components/multiplier.md

-ROHD-HCL provides an abstract `Multiplier` module which multiplies two numbers represented as two `Logic`s, potentially of different widths, treating them as either signed (2s complement) or unsigned.
+ROHD-HCL provides an abstract `Multiplier` module which multiplies two numbers represented as two `Logic`s, potentially of different widths, treating them as either signed (twos' complement) or unsigned.
 It produces the product as a `Logic` with width equal to the sum of the widths of the inputs.
 The signs of the operands are either fixed by a parameter, or runtime selectable, e.g.:   `signedMultiplicand` or `selectSignedMultiplicand`.